-Anyone familiar with packing bags with a two year old (Little One), seven year old (Blondie), and dog around – oh, a husband too?
+Anyone familiar with packing bags with a two-year-old (Little One), seven-year-old (Blondie), and a dog?
 Ya.
 It’s not easy.
 First of all, the littles need so many things up until the last minute that you can’t pack until, well, the last minute.
 Secondly, they take as many things out as I put in, and then add 147 “necessary” items that are completely unnecessary.
-And the dog, she stares at me with the most pathetic eyes trying to make me feel guilty for leaving.
+Meanwhile, the dog stares at me with the most pathetic eyes, trying to make me feel guilty for leaving.
 It didn’t work.

 We’re finally packed and ready to go.
-Since we’re ATV riding, we have a trailer packed with two ATVs (three if you count the battery-operated one), coolers, and all the necessities (yes, real necessities) for the backcountry of The Hills.
+Since we’re ATV riding, we have a trailer packed with two ATVs (three, if you count the battery-operated one), coolers and all the necessities (yes, real necessities) for the backcountry of the Black Hills.

 Our goal for the day: Actually get on the road.
 But really, we’re most excited to stop at Wall Drug and drive through Custer State Park, two things we know we need to do before we hit the trails for the remainder of our vacation.

 Hitting the road again, our next destination is Custer.
-We need to get permits for our ATVs and we need (yes, need) to stop at Black Hills Burger & Bun for the best burger in the country.
-And yup, it is indeed the best burger I’ve ever had.
-Often these type of ratings don’t quite do it for me, but this place rocked it.
-Both my husband and I tried the Hot Granny, which is a delectable combination of bacon, jalapenos, cream cheese and a sweet and spicy sauce.
-Winner.
-With tummies completely and overly full and legal ATV permits in hand, we head back east to Custer State Park to check out the Wildlife Loop Road.
+We need to get permits for our ATVs.
+We also need to stop at Baker's Bakery & Cafe for a filling meal.
+With tummies completely & overly full and legal ATV permits in hand, we head back east to Custer State Park to check out the Wildlife Loop Road.
 We take it slow and steady and see plenty of wildlife, including the park’s infamous begging burros.
 They seem to be as popular as the 1,300 buffalo that roam the park.

 After our encounter with the burros, we take Needles Highway (part of the Peter Norbeck National Scenic Byway) back north and stop at Sylvan Lake to check it out, take a quick hike around the park, and enjoy the scenery.
 Man, this place never gets old.

 Bright and early we rise.
 Not because we’re ready and raring to go, but because of Little One.
 Nevertheless, it’s a good thing.
 We make some pancakes on the griddle and pack our coolers and Gators full of everything we need (and don’t need).
-Though it’s not simple camping style, we make the family-famous pancake recipe that comes from my husband’s side of the family.
+Though it’s not simple camping style, we make the family-famous pancake recipe.
 It’s a good one, buttermilk and all.

 Immediately after taking off and getting into the first part of the trail, we know this is going to be good.
 Despite it being a warm July day, the trails are cool and breezy.
 That mountain air hits you with an invigorating blast.
 The smell of the forest, the dust behind us, and no time restrictions excited me.
 My kids are free to pull over and check out the chipmunks scurrying around or to just dig in the dirt.